Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Hall resistivity

-of $\rho_{xy}^{\rm T}(H)$, both below and above $T_{\rm N}$, can be primarily attributed to momentum-space Berry curvature, which is associated with the emergence of Weyl nodes in the electronic structure.
+We suggest that the THE, manifesting as broad dips of $\rho_{xy}^{\rm T}(H)$, both below and above $T_{\rm N}$, can be primarily attributed to momentum-space Berry curvature, which is associated with the emergence of Weyl nodes in the electronic structure.
 However, the mechanisms leading to their appearance differ across these temperature regimes.
 In the AFM state, Dirac points first appear due to the breaking of $C_3$ symmetry and are than split into Weyl points through the magnetization process \cite{Soh2018, Su2020}.

+Intriguing is the difference in the sign of these contributions from Weyl nodes in different compounds, for example, they are negative in EuCd$_2$Sb$_2$ (\cite{Su2020} and this work) but positive in EuCd$_2$As$_2$ \cite{Ma2019,Xu2021a}.
+We suppose that this stems from the fact that the sign of the THE due to the Berry curvature at Weyl points depends on their position relative to the Fermi level, e.g. shown by calculations in \cite{Singh2025}.

 Interestingly, at $T<T_{\rm N}$, we observed other small maxima (humps) in $\rho_{xy}^{\rm T}(H)$, indicated with an arrow in Fig.~\ref{TotalHall}(b).
 Similar humps have previously been observed in single crystals and thin films of the same compound \cite{Su2020, Nakamura2024a}, as well as in EuZn$_2$As$_2$ \cite{Yi2023}, EuCd$_2$As$_2$ \cite{Xu2021a}, and EuZn$_2$Sb$_2$ \cite{Singh2024}.
 They always disappear above $T_{\rm N}$.
 We noticed that these humps have maxima at $H=H_{\rm s}/\sqrt{2}$, similar to those described recently for EuZn$_2$Sb$_2$ \cite{Singh2024}, where they coincided with humps of $\rho_{xx}(H)$ (measured in field transverse to the electric current).
 Therefore, we plotted $\rho_{xy}^{\rm T}(H)$, TMR$(H)$ and $M(H)$, along each other, for $T<T_{\rm N}$, as shown in Fig.~\ref{peak}.
-There is clearly visible exact alignment of maxima in $\rho_{xy}^{\rm T}$ and TMR with $H_{\rm s}/\sqrt{2}$, for data taken at temperatures of 2 and 4\,K. For $T=6$\,K, $\rho_{xy}^{\rm T}(H)$ has a maximum at $H_{\rm s}/\sqrt{2}$, but TMR displays there a clear, but weaker anomaly (knee).
+There is a clearly visible exact alignment of maxima in $\rho_{xy}^{\rm T}$ and TMR with $H_{\rm s}/\sqrt{2}$, for data taken at temperatures of 2 and 4\,K. For $T=6$\,K, $\rho_{xy}^{\rm T}(H)$ has a maximum at $H_{\rm s}/\sqrt{2}$, but TMR displays there a clear, but weaker anomaly (knee).
 This is most likely because, at the latter temperature, $H_{\rm s}/\sqrt{2}$ is already beyond the range of linearity of $M(H)$.
-Interestingly, apart from the knee anomaly, TMR recorded at 6\,K has also pronounced maximum, close to the field, in which $M(H)$ departs from linearity.
+Interestingly, apart from the knee anomaly, TMR recorded at 6\,K also has a pronounced maximum, close to the field, in which $M(H)$ departs from linearity.